B.S. in Public Health

 Rivier University is a College of Distinction.

 Rivier's high-quality, hands-on bachelor's and master's programs prepare students for leadership roles in a global environment.
-For more information, visit the Department of Nursing.
+For more information, Visit the Nursing Department and Health Professions.

 B.S. in Public Health graduates and those who pursue additional graduate study can pursue roles as:

 - Public health analysts and advisors